War Powers Resolution: Questions regarding constitutionality

 The constitution specifically states that Congress is authorized "to provide and maintain a Navy" (Article 1 Section 8).
 The idea of "maintenance" of a Navy implies that Naval Forces would be a permanent fixture of national defense.
 Two types of Land Forces are described by the Constitution (Article 1 Section 8): the Militia (armed citizenry organized into local defense forces and state volunteer regiments) which Congress can "call forth" and prescribe the "organizing, arming, and disciplining [training]" of, as Congress did in the Militia acts of 1792; and the Army, which Congress can "raise and support", through regular appropriation acts limited to no more than two years.
 This division matches how the Revolutionary War was fought, by the Continental Army, raised and supported by the Continental Congress, and local Militias and Volunteer Regiments, raised by the separate Colonies.
 After the war, under the Articles of Confederation, a small standing Army, the First American Regiment was raised and gradually increased in size over time by Congress before, following the Constitution's ratification, being transformed into the Regular Army.
 The availability of a standing Army, and the President of the United States being authorized as "Commander in Chief", implies his ability as a military commander to employ forces necessary to fulfill his oath to defend the constitution.

-There is also an unresolved legal question, discussed by Justice White in INS v.
+There is also an unresolved legal question, discussed by Justice Byron R. White in INS v.
 Chadha of whether a "key provision of the War Powers Resolution", namely 50 U.S.C.
 1544(c), constitutes an improper legislative veto.
 (See Chadha, 462 U.S. 919, 971.)
 That section 1544(c) states "such forces shall be removed by the President if the Congress so directs by concurrent resolution".
 Justice White argues in his dissent in Chadha that, under the Chadha ruling, 1544(c) would be a violation of the Presentment Clause.
 The majority in Chadha does not resolve the issue.
 Justice White does not address or evaluate in his dissent whether that section would fall within the inherent Congressional authority under Article I Section 8 to "make Rules for the Government and Regulation of the land and naval Forces".
 A post-Chadha argument for the constitutionality of the concurrent resolution is that the War Powers Resolution does not delegate legislative authority to the President, and that the Chadha ruling applies only when Congress seeks to revoke a delegation of its authority.